behdadetezadi/oopp-project-splitty/README.md

 # Keyboard Shortcut Navigations:

-Ctrl + C: Create a new event
+`Ctrl + C`: Create a new event

-Ctrl + J: Join an existing event
+`Ctrl + J`: Join an existing event

-Ctrl + E: Cycle through recent events
+`Ctrl + E`: Cycle through recent events

-Ctrl + Enter: Join the selected event from a list
+`Ctrl + Enter`: Join the selected event from a list

+`Ctrl + Q`: Display all expenses from the event

-Ctrl + W: Add an expense to the event
+`Ctrl + W`: Add an expense for the selected participant

+`Ctrl + E`: View all expenses for the selected participant

-Ctrl + I: Display page for sending invitations
+`Ctrl + I`: Display page for sending invitations

+`Ctrl + S`: Send invitations to participants

-Ctrl + T: Change the title of the event
+`Ctrl + T`: Change the title of the event

-Ctrl + P: Display event participants
+`Ctrl + P`: Display event participants

-Ctrl + Q: Display all expenses from the event

-Ctrl + S: Send invitations to participants

-Ctrl + S: Display statistics in the expenses overview
+`Ctrl + S`: Display statistics in the expenses overview

-Ctrl + Z: Undo the last action
+`Ctrl + Z`: Undo the last action

-Ctrl + U: Log in as a regular user
+`Ctrl + U`: Log in as a regular user

-Ctrl + A: Log in as an administrator
+`Ctrl + A`: Log in as an administrator

-Ctrl + L: Switch between the languages of the application
+`Ctrl + L`: Switch between the languages of the application

-ESCAPE: Go back to the previous page
+`ESCAPE`: Go back to the previous page

 # Extra Notes

+When you hover over the title, or the plus and minus in the participant overview, it will show you a tooltip.

-The user can change and modify the application.properties file in the project home directory (same directory as this readme files) in order to connect to a splitty server of their choice.
+The user can change and modify the application.properties file in the project home directory (same directory as this readme file) in order to connect to a splitty server of their choice.
 (Naturally the server should exist and running)
 (Like the email.properties, initially the file was located in resource section of the client but was refactored to a more accessible location based on last TA meeting's feedback)